gomuso/validatejs/README.md

 ```

 ### Custom error messages for fields

+*Please note: Custom error messages only work when using the `asSentence` formatter!*

 You might not like the error string that is being returned from this library.
 It may look something like this:
 ```